Tatjana-Pyragiene/Developing-reservoir-computing-models-for-anticipatory-synchronization/README.md

+# Developing-reservoir-computing-models-for-anticipatory-synchronization

-# Developing-reservoir-computing-models-for-anticipatory-synchronizationDeveloping reservoir computing models for anticipatory synchronization with chaotic time series and real-time prediction
+Developing reservoir computing models for anticipatory synchronization with chaotic time series and real-time prediction

 This is the code for the results and figures in our paper "Developing reservoir computing models for anticipatory synchronization with chaotic time series and real-time prediction".